SonicExE404/FastOS/README.md

 # Running

   ## Requirments

--GCC with i386 target (or cross‑compiler)
+- GCC with i386 target (or cross‑compiler)

--NASM
+- NASM

--GRUB tools
+- GRUB tools

 then type this: